Lee Trundle: Bristol City

 Despite the best efforts of Swansea City, Trundle agreed to sign for Bristol City on 27 July 2007, although the deal was not officially completed until 30 July due to an administrative error.
 He was given permission by Swansea and the Welsh FA to play in Bristol City's pre-season friendly against Yeovil Town before he officially completed the deal, scoring and providing an assist in a 2–2 draw at Ashton Gate.
-It is believed Bristol City made four offers for the striker.
+Bristol City made four offers for the striker.
 Their final offer of £1,000,000 was accepted after Trundle handed in a transfer request.
 Trundle scored his first goals, a brace, for Bristol City against Scunthorpe on 25 August 2007.

 Leeds United

 Trundle joined Leeds United on a one-month loan on 9 January 2009 and was allocated the number 35 shirt.
 Former Swansea teammate Andy Robinson played a big part in recommending Leeds to Trundle.
 He made his debut for Leeds as a second-half substitute in the 2–0 loss to Carlisle United at Elland Road.
 He scored his only goal for the club on his first starting appearance, in a 2–0 win at Brighton on 17 January.
 Leeds extended Trundle's stay at Elland Road for a further month, but his loan expired on 10 March 2009 and he returned to Bristol City.